GoogleCloudPlatform/gcp-token-broker/docs/concepts/providers.md

 the broker connector relay the target bucket to the broker service and apply CAB on the returned access token, set the `gcp.token.broker.access.boundary.enabled` property to `true`.

+Note: Currently only GCS buckets are the only GCP resource supported by this feature.

 Note: To use CAB with a Cloud Storage bucket, you must set [Uniform bucket-level access](https://cloud.google.com/storage/docs/uniform-bucket-level-access) on the bucket.
 Otherwise, you'll receive the error `The operation requires that Uniform Bucket Level Access be enabled` when you try to access the bucket with the returned access token.
 To set uniform bucket-level access, you can run this